-As there is no administrative information available for them as yet, postgraduate loan borrowers are assumed to have similar behaviours as an equivalent first degree student for factors such as such as voluntary repayments, overseas repayments, mortality and investment income.
+As there is only very limited administrative information available, postgraduate loan borrowers are assumed to have similar behaviours as an equivalent first degree student for factors such as such as voluntary repayments, overseas repayments and mortality.

 Repayment amounts and debt outstanding

-Once annual earnings (including any investment income) are calculated and non-employment, migration, frictions, and mortality are taken into account, the obligatory repayments are calculated according to the deterministic repayment rules for that year.
-All obligatory, voluntary, overseas, or direct debit repayments that the borrower makes each year are summed together, up to a maximum of the borrower’s remaining loan balance.
+All obligatory, voluntary, and overseas repayments that the borrower makes each year are summed together, up to a maximum of the borrower’s remaining loan balance.
 Borrowers are assumed to stop repaying their loan once their loan balance reaches zero.
 The model does not account for borrowers making overpayments or receiving refunds after overpaying.

 To calculate the size of a borrower’s loan balance, borrowers are given annual outlay amounts while on their course based on the distribution of outlay amounts of historical borrowers in the SLC data, uprated in line with forecast RPIX depending on the appropriate loan policy.
 Capitalised interest is accumulated and added to the borrower’s balance each year, with any repayments subtracted from it.
 The size of the borrower’s debt is calculated on this basis each year until they either fully repay their loan or until their loan is cancelled, either due to mortality or because they reached the end of their repayment term.

-In reality HMRC share repayment data with SLC on a weekly basis, but as an approximation all repayments in the model (obligatory and direct) are assumed to be made in the middle of the financial year.
+In reality HMRC share repayment data with SLC on a weekly basis, but as an approximation all PAYE and voluntary repayments in the model are assumed to be made in the middle of the financial year.
 Repayments from self-assessment (SA) are correctly assumed to be made at the end of each January, for the previous financial year.
-Interest for the first half of the year is added to the debt outstanding at the start of the year before repayments are made, then the interest for the rest of the year is added after they have been deducted, then finally the interest for the final 2 months is added after any SA repayments have been deducted.
+Interest for the first half of the financial year is added to the debt outstanding at the start of the year before PAYE and voluntary repayments are made, then the interest for the next four months is added after they have been deducted, then finally the interest for the final 2 months is added after any SA repayments have been deducted.
 In academic years where a borrower is forecast to receive loan outlay, these are assumed to occur in three instalments at the end of September, January and April.
 Interest is accrued on these payments and applied to the loan balance accordingly.

 If a borrower’s loan is cancelled this is assumed to happen at the end of the financial year, as this is the point when cancellations will occur at the end of a borrower’s repayment term, which are expected to account for the large majority of cancellations.

 Interest rates each year are calculated from RPI, the Bank of England base rate (Plan 1 only) and borrowers’ income in line with the appropriate policy.
 RPI and Bank of England base rate figures are based on OBR forecasts.
 The interest rates for each part of the year are calculated and then combined into an annual average that is used across the financial year.
-For all three loan plans the RPI figure used in calculating interest rates changes each September to the March RPI figure published by ONS in the same year, but as OBR only publishes quarterly forecasts (and in the long run only annual forecasts) the model uses the forecast for the equivalent January to March quarter in the short run, and the annual figure for the same financial year in the long run.
-The Plan 1 interest rate can potentially vary each month between RPI and the base rate +1%, so to simulate this the OBR’s quarterly forecasts for the base rate are used and compared to the RPI figure each quarter (twice in the Jul-Sep quarter when the RPI figure that is used can change).
+For all loan plans, the RPI figure used in calculating interest rates changes each September to the March RPI figure published by ONS in the same year, but as OBR only publishes quarterly forecasts (and in the long run only annual forecasts) the model uses the forecast for the equivalent January to March quarter in the short run, and the annual figure for the same financial year in the long run.
+For Plan 1 loans, quarterly base rate forecasts are averaged over each financial year, with this average +1% compared to the financial year RPI to determine which to use for interest rates that financial year.

-Forecasts for individual loan borrowers are aggregated together to estimate totals for the whole student loan borrower population.
-Rather than making estimates for the whole population of loan borrowers, to make the model more efficient (i.e. quicker to run), forecasts are made for a sample of loan borrowers, with weightings applied to these borrowers’ results to “scale up” to the correct totals for the whole borrower population.
+Forecasts for individual loans are aggregated together to estimate totals for the whole student loan population.
+Rather than making estimates for the whole population of loans, to make the model more efficient (i.e. quicker to run), forecasts are made for a sample of loans, with weightings applied to these loan results to “scale up” to the correct totals for the whole population.

-Early in-year SLC data has indicated fewer borrowers receiving Doctoral loans than previously forecast.
-As the Doctoral loan is a new product from 2018/19, outturn characteristic data is not yet available and so borrowers are based upon historical HESA data.
-Until administrative data becomes available, the same sample size of Doctoral borrowers is used, and the results are scaled down to match new forecasted entrant numbers.
+As the Doctoral loan is a new product from 2018/19, limited outturn data is available and so borrowers are based upon historical HESA data.
+Until sufficient administrative data becomes available, the same sample size of Doctoral borrowers is used, and the results are scaled down to match new forecasted entrant numbers.

 The scaling used to increase the sample results to population totals is weighted based on several variables to reduce the sampling bias in the model.
-The variables used in the weighting are course start year, SRDD, domicile, gender, course level, whether the course is a STEM subject, plan type, whether the loan is for full time or part time study, and how many loans the borrower has.
+The variables used in the weighting are course start year, SRDD, gender, course level, whether the course is a STEM subject, plan type, whether the loan is for full time or part time study, and how many loans the borrower has.